-Technology is extremely useful to our modern lifestyle.
+Technology is extremely useful for our modern lifestyle.
 It makes communicating easier and faster and helps us accomplish so much on a daily basis.
 One could even say that technology has become a necessity and you probably couldn’t imagine your life without it.

 Despite the excellence of modern technology, it can sometimes prevent you from being productive.
 Prioritization isn’t a problem for some people, who know when to work, and when to play.
 But others need a little guidance on reeling in their attention so it’s focused on the right activities at the right time instead of letting it be a constant distraction.